We recommend you:

 The Consular Services Charter explains what the Australian Government can and cannot do to assist Australians overseas.
-Australia does not have an Embassy in Saint Lucia.
-You can contact the Australian Government at the Australian High Commission in trinidad and Tobago for consular assistance.
+Australia does not have an embassy or consulate in Saint Lucia.
+You can contact the Australian Government at the Australian High Commission in Trinidad and Tobago for consular assistance.
 See contact details below:

 Australian High Commission, Port of Spain

 TRINIDAD AND TOBAGO